Special Episode – Maisie Craddock YouTuber Interview

 Maisie Craddock

 So I had about five camps.
 That was hot.
 I can’t remember how many were there, maybe about 20 to 30 camps at the recruitment fair.
 And I had about five, written down that were my favourites.
 So Chestnut Lake wasn’t the first one that I approached, I actually approached one called Trails and which was next door to Chestnut Lake.
 But they didn’t have anything suitable for me.
 So then chestnut lake was the second sort of camp that I approached.
 So I was quite lucky in that sense.
 In terms of the camp that it was like, it was a pretty sort of standard camp, I would say.
 I know they have special needs camps.
 They have Jewish camps.
 They have underprivileged camps.
-And I would say that mine was more on the privileged end of a camp, I found out that parents sending their children to camp for just their session was about nine grand.
+I would say that mine was more on the privileged end of a camp, I found out that parents sending their children to camp for just their session was about nine grand.
 So it was quite an expensive camp.
 I would say a lot of the kids were from more wealthy families.
-And, you know, my camp had sort of it, you didn’t just stay at camp, you also had day trips or trips away with the kids as well.
+You know, my camp had sort of it, you didn’t just stay at camp, you also had day trips or trips away with the kids as well.
 So that sort of represented sort of the money side of things.
 A lot of the kids were Jewish.
 But it wasn’t a Jewish camp.
 Like we didn’t do any sort of like you know, religious rituals or anything like that.
 It was all just sort of standing next to the pledge the allegiance to the flag every day other than that it was.

 Andrew Waterhouse